-- Conduct damage assessments of residential, commercial and public structures (other than roads and bridges), and participate with state and/or federal personnel as needed. - Designate an individual to serve as its Agency Damage Assessment Coordinator.
+- Provide staff, in coordination with the Building Department, to serve as members of the Damage Assessment Teams, if stood up. - Conduct damage assessments of commercial, residential, industrial, agricultural, oil and gas, natural resources, vacant land, producing mines and public structures (other than roads and bridges), and participate with state and/or federal personnel as needed. - Ensure personnel on the damage assessment team have the appropriate personal protective equipment for the specific hazards for the disaster. - Designate an individual to serve as its Agency Damage Assessment Coordinator.
 This person will be responsible for all record keeping; maintaining a duty roster; and coordinating damage assessment with the Damage Assessment Team Leader.
-The Agency Damage Assessment Coordinator will consolidate the information received at each phase of the damage assessment and report the results to the EOC Damage Assessment Team Leader as they are developed; and - Appoint and maintain a roster of primary/alternate disaster assessment personnel from the Assessor's Office.
+The Agency Damage Assessment Coordinator will consolidate the information received at each phase of the damage assessment and report the results to the EOC Damage Assessment Team Leader as they are developed; and

+• Appoint and maintain a roster of primary/alternate disaster assessment personnel from the Assessor's Office.